datamade/how-to/heroku/deploy-a-django-app.md

 ### Create Heroku config files

-Define config files relative to the root of your repo.
+If you're converting an existing app to use Heroku, create the following config files relative to the root of your repo.
+If you're setting up a Heroku deployment for an app that you created with the Django template, you should have these config files already, and you can safely skip to [Create apps and pipelines for your project](#create-apps-and-pipelines-for-your-project).

 #### `heroku.yml`